Abominable (2006 film): Production

+For the creature sounds, a wide range of animal vocalizations were implemented.
+The main breathing sound was the sound of a panting horse slowed down.
+The snarling and purring sounds were from a lion, tiger, leopard, jaguar, and clouded leopard.
+Whenever the creature would groan in pain, roars and rumbles from an elephant were the main sound; grunts and snorts from a hippopotamus, howls from a howler monkey, gurgles from a camel, and squeals from a tapir were also used.

 Release

 Abominable theatrically premiered on April 10, 2006, in New York City by Freestyle Releasing.
 The film also screened at Fantastic Fest on September 28, 2006.

 Home media

 The film was released on DVD by Anchor Bay on October 3, 2006.
 It was later released as a repackaged edition by Lionsgate on May 6, 2008.
 On February 13, 2018, it was announced that the film would be released for the first time on Blu-ray collector's edition by MVD Rewind.
 The release contained improved CGI effects overseen by director Schifrin, and editor Conlee.

 Reception

 The review aggregator Rotten Tomatoes reported that 69% of critics gave the film a positive review based on 16 reviews, with an average rating of 5.60/10.
-Metacritic gave the movie a weighted average score of 31 out of 100 based on 6 critics, which corresponds to "generally unfavorable reviews".
+Metacritic gave the movie a weighted average score of 31 out of 100 based on 6 critics, which corresponds to "generally unfavorable" reviews.

-Jeremy Wheeler from Allmovie gave the film a positive review, writing, "what really makes Abominable such a fun ride is its willingness to let loose with the bloody Bigfoot carnage."
+Jeremy Wheeler from AllMovie gave the film a positive review, writing, "what really makes Abominable such a fun ride is its willingness to let loose with the bloody Bigfoot carnage."
 Wheeler also commended the film's soundtrack, and direction.
 JoBlo.com positively reviewed the film.
-While conceding that the pace was a little slow the reviewer claimed "it a killer Bigfoot movie, which is something that I haven’t seen often enough, but it was also a well written and executed one."
+While conceding that the pace was a little slow the reviewer claimed "it a killer Bigfoot movie, which is something that I haven't seen often enough, but it was also a well written and executed one."
 Mark L. Miller of Ain't It Cool News gave it a positive review, having especially enjoyed the design of the creature.
 Maitland MacDonagh from TV Guide called the film "an old-fashioned monster movie that relies more on genuine suspense than bare breasts and blood".
 MacDonagh also commended the film's soundtrack, atmosphere, and "man in a monster suit" approach.
 Jon Condit of Dread Central gave the film a score of three and a half out of five, praising the film's creature effects, and mounting tension, while criticizing the film's occasionally stupid characters.